ionic-enterprise/tutorials/docs/native-solutions/auth-connect/react/protecting-routes.md

 #### Extract the Tabs

-We will extract the tabs into their own component with reach of pages within the tabs being served as a child of a newly created `/tabs` route.
+We will extract the tabs into their own component with each of pages within the tabs being served as a child of a newly created `/tabs` route.

 First create the `src/routes/Tabs.tsx` component.